simonmeusel/minecraft-folder-path/README.md

 # minecraft-folder-path
-NPM package for retrieving the minecraft folder path
+📂NPM package for retrieving the minecraft folder path

 ## Get the path of minecraft